hurraygong/scGNN/scgnndocs/source/Downstream Analysis.rst

 Figure 4.
 Cell clustering and trajectory evaluations.
 (A) Comparison of ARI and Silhouette scores among scGNN and seven tools using Klein and Zeisel datasets.
 (B) Comparison of UMAP visualizations on the same two datasets, indicating that when scGNN embeddings are utilized, cells are more closely grouped within the same cluster but when other tools are used, cells are more separated between clusters.
 Raw data is clustered and visualized using Seurat.
 (C) Pseudotime analysis using the raw expression matrix and scGNN imputed matrix of the Klein dataset via Monocle2.
 (D) Justification of using the graph autoencoder, the cluster autoencoder, and the top 2,000 variable genes on the Klein dataset in the scGNN framework, in terms of ARI. scGNN CA-shows the results of the graph autoencoder’s ablation, CA-shows the results of the cluster autoencoder’s ablation, and AG shows the results after using all genes in the framework.

 Figure S5.
-Clustering results of scGNN compared to existing clustering tools.
+Clustering results of scGNN compared to existing clustering tools.The comparison was conducted on four tools (i.e., Seurat, CIDR, RaceID, and Monocle3) using four benchmark datasets.
+ARI of each test is indicated on each UMAP, comparing the predicted cell clusters to the benchmark labels.

 .. image:: https://raw.githubusercontent.com/hurraygong/scGNN/master/pictures/FigureS5.png
    :width: 600px